 I work with individuals, couples and families.
-I normally do two-hour sessions because I often find that we are just getting warmed up after an hour, and I can do one-hour sessions as well.
-I charge $180 for two hours and $90 for one hour.
-I take cash, checks and credit cards—I don't take insurance.
+I normally do two-hour sessions because I often find that we are just getting warmed up after an hour and that two hours allows us to get the best results.
+I can also do one-hour sessions.
+I charge $240 for two hours and $120 for one hour and can also offer a sliding scale if needed.
+I take cash, checks and credit cards — however, I don't take insurance.
 Please call me at 530-550-0885 to set up an appointment or for more information.

 The pure goal of Doing Your Work is to become emotionally literate so that we can master the skills we need to love ourselves, create healthy relationships, and liberate our creative identity.
 To become emotionally literate, we must first learn to feel and respond to our Emotional Body with our hearts.